 If you want to make 2021 a better year than 2020, physically active is an excellent way to happen.

-You can get some exercise like going for a bike ride, going for a walk or jogging outside, and even put on some rollerblades and skate around outdoors (if any of you rollerblade, I do, and it’s fun).
+You can get some exercise like going for a bike ride, going for a walk, or jogging outside, and even putting on some rollerblades and skate around outdoors (if any of you rollerblade, I do, and it’s fun).

 Whatever you choose to do, whether it’s indoors or outdoors, exercise or not, please do something to be physically active because you’ll feel energized to do more, and it’s a great feeling to have.
 And with that great feeling, you’ll have a positive perspective on anything that may seem negative in your life, like 2020 was for practically everyone, and if you don’t want to live in 2020 all over again, make yourself active physically.

 4. Try A New Hobby

 We all have hobbies we love to do.
 Hobbies consist of having a collection of some sort, doing something crafty, and even taking stuff apart and putting them back together like puzzles.